Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Give Your Clients a Lot of Notice

-If you are thinking about raising your freelance rates, the most important tip that you need to keep in mind is that you need to give your clients plenty of notice.
+If you are thinking about raising your freelance rates, the most important tip is to give your clients plenty of notice.
 Nobody likes surprise bills.

 For example, if you have an emergency home repair or a large medical expense, you haven’t budgeted for it.
 Therefore, it only makes sense that you’re going to be frustrated.